aabdelghani/MemOptContainer/README.md

 9. Error Handling:
    - Log errors for out-of-memory situations, invalid index access, and memory reallocation failures.
-   - The log messages are written to "error_log.txt" without timestamps.
+   - The log messages are written to "error_log.txt" with timestamps.

 Notes